Miccighel/MichaelSoprano/content/post/web-applications/index.md

 title: Web Applications
 subtitle: Master's Degree in Management Engineering at the University of Udine

-summary: "Course in the Master's Degree in Management Engineering at the University of Udine"
+summary: "Course offered within the Master's Degree in Management Engineering at the University of Udine"

 projects: []